 Breakdown: Time to start the second ever A Very Animated Holiday Special!
 And what better way to start off the holiday season than with the origin story of Santa himself?

-If the plot synopsis puts you off, don’t let it, because this movie is actually pretty damn good.
+If the plot synopsis puts you off, don’t let it, because this movie is actually pretty good.
 It’s a nice and somewhat refreshing view on the origins of the Santa tale, and they actually go through the trouble of explaining many of the aspects of a traditional Christmas in a believable way to the plot they’ve created.
 For example, the stocking thing started because Nickolas would put smaller toys in the socks that were hanging up to dry by the fireplace.

 I liked their approach to this, even if the initial plot is a bit of a pill to swallow before we get to anything Christmas related.
 I mean, really, Santa came from a world of fairies and pixies and was almost raised by a lion?